voxel51/eta/docs/modules_dev_guide.md

 The `data` field contains a list of specs, each of which contains the input and output fields specified by the module's metadata file.
-This field expects a list so that multiple datasets can be processed by in a single module execution, if desired.
+This field expects a list so that multiple datasets can be processed in a single module execution, if desired.
 The remaining fields contain the parameters specified by the module's metadata file.